 TAs must report testing irregularities/security breaches to the SAC, principal, or the Pennsylvania Department of Education.
 The SAC must report the testing irregularities/security breaches to the DAC or PDE.
 The DAC must report any suspected violations of testing protocol to the PDE immediately.

-For the most rapid response, irregularities and/or allegations should be reported to PDE via ra-edirregularities@pa.gov.
-You may also report by phone at 844-418-1651; however using the telephone may delay the response.
-Please ensure that you only utilize the email account or telephone number provided here.
+Irregularities and/or allegations should be reported to PDE via ra-edirregularities@pa.gov.
+The email should include a detailed subject line.
+Only utilize the email account provided here for security violations.

 3. AVOIDING INAPPROPRIATE TEST-TAKING STRATEGIES